will234/paypalnativecheckout-docs/README.md

 * Go to https://www.sandbox.paypal.com/signin/inject-iframe-test
 * Login with your sandbox user credentials and enable `Stay logged in for faster checkout	`
 * Now launch your merchant app, add something to your cart and click on the Paypal checkout button.
-You must see the native checkout experince.
+You must see the native checkout payment sheet.
 * Click on `Pay Now` button and you should see the payment go through successfully and the webview should load the merchant's redirect url.